© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Tomen Cefn Glaniwrch is a scheduled monument protected by Cadw under reference DE123.
 View the official record →

-Tomen Cefn Glaniwrch is a motte earthwork located in Denbighshire, Wales, representing a form of medieval military fortification characteristic of the Norman period and its aftermath.
+Tomen Cefn Glaniwrch is a motte and bailey castle located in Denbighshire, Wales, dating to the medieval period.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE123.

 Tomen Cefn Glaniwrch dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Tomen Cefn Glaniwrch is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE123.